-My testimony: When I was born again, I joined a Baptist Church.
-Two years later I began to realize that there was another experience called the Baptism in the Holy Spirit.
+When I was born again, I joined a Baptist Church.
+Two years later I began to realize that there was another experience called the Baptism with the Holy Spirit.
 I read books about it, heard testimonies about it and saw it in the Bible.
 I approached my godly Baptist pastor and asked him how I could be baptized with the Holy Spirit.
 Although he did not believe in speaking in tongues, he leant me a book by Andrew Murray to help me.
-In this book I found the key that enabled me to be baptized with the Holy Spirit.
-That key was faith.
+In this book I found the key that enabled me to be baptized with the Holy Spirit, that key was faith.
 In Galatians 3:2 we read, “….
 Did you receive the Spirit by the works of the law, or by the hearing of faith?”
-We read further in the chapter “…that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith.”
-(Galatians 3:14) Everything we receive from God is by faith.
+In verse 14 of the same chapter we read, “…that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith.”
+Everything we receive from God is by faith.

 I then raised my hands, took a step of faith and spoke in tongues.
 I did this by faith!
 A thought then came to my mind, “this is not tongues but gibberish.”
 I silenced that thought and said, “I am doing this by faith, and by faith I am being baptized with the Holy Spirit.”
 The following morning as I woke up I found myself speaking in a new language.
 This was not a dramatic experience, but a simple step of faith.
-What I did notice that in the weeks that followed, it began to be easier for me to lead people to Christ and I began to see more miracles as I prayed for people.
-I also noticed that the more I spoke in tongues; the language became more and more profound.
+What I did notice that in the weeks that followed, it began to be easier for me to lead people to Christ and I began to see miracles as I prayed for people.
+I also noticed that the more I spoke in tongues, the profound this language became.

 Acts Chapter 8 verse 14-18: We read, “…who, when they had come down, prayed for them that they might receive the Holy Spirit.
 For as yet He had fallen upon none of them.
 They had only been baptized in the name of the Lord Jesus.
 Then they laid hands on them, and they received the Holy Spirit.
 And when Simon saw that through the laying on of the apostles’ hands the Holy Spirit was given…” The Baptism with the Holy Spirit was imparted to them by the laying on of hands of the apostles.